 Ultrakill Accessibility Report

-Ultrakill has 3 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 3 accessibility features for Controls in Ultrakill which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Mouse And Keyboard

 Mouse and Keys: Can play with mouse and multiple keys.

 Can customise the controls for the game as follows: